 - responsible authorship and publication

 - the scholar as a responsible member of society, contemporary ethical issues and the environmental and societal impacts of research in the discipline

 - policies regarding human subjects, live vertebrate animal subjects in research, and safe laboratory practices

-Generation of discipline-specific requirements should consider formal mechanisms for training via RCRS coursework/ lecture series/workshops, journal clubs, GRD 500 (as available); laboratory rotations; or other curriculum, as well as less formal training opportunities through faculty meetings; laboratory meetings; faculty/student retreats; departmental research days.
-Any activity intended to satisfy the RCR training requirement must be supported by appropriate documentation (attendance, topics covered, etc.).
+- Generation of discipline-specific requirements should consider formal mechanisms for training via RCRS coursework/ lecture series/workshops, journal clubs, GRD 500 and similar courses (as available); laboratory rotations; or other curriculum, as well as less formal training opportunities through faculty meetings; laboratory meetings; faculty/student retreats; departmental research days.

-Note: Principal Investigators of grants will have primary responsibility for compliance with RCRS training requirements for undergraduate, graduate, and post-doctoral trainee supported by those grants.
+Principal Investigators of grants with specific RCRS requirements will have primary responsibility for compliance with RCRS training requirements for undergraduate, graduate, and post-doctoral trainee supported by those grants.
 Exceptions:

 - On grants where a trainee is Principal Investigator, the named faculty mentor retains responsibility for the trainee's compliance with RCR training requirements.